 - You can identify if there is a problem just by observing the carrier.
-In a plain floor, the two sides of the car will be of the same distance from the surface.
+On a bare floor, the two sides of the car will be of the same distance from the surface.
 You can also measure the height if not getting a satisfying result.

 - Another way of checking the shocks is to push the front of cars to the surface.
 Put good pressure on the bumper (careful! don’t leave a dent) and then get behind a few steps to observe.
-If in good condition, the vehicle will move quickly over through the pressure and will be back to the standard form.
+If in good condition, the vehicle will move quickly over the pressure and return to the standard form.
 But if it comes back to the original position slowly and with a few bounces, then there might be a problem.

 How to Determine Shock Absorber Length?

 Buying the size that matches the carrier is very important.
-To be sure to read your manuscript.
-You need to order specific in case of the vehicle not having built-in shocks.
-The length varies because the cars are being modified to our comfort as it is raised or sometimes lowered.
+Be sure to read your manuscript.
+You need to order specific in case the vehicle not having built-in shocks.
+The length varies because the cars are being modified to our comfort as it is raised or lowered.

 Generally, the length depends on the extension and contraction.
 To have pinpoint accuracy, it is measured from mount to mount.
-To measure the full length, expand it to the highest possible width and take measurements.
+To measure the total length, expand it to the highest possible width and take measurements.
 To get the contracted period, compress it and take measurements.
-With both measurements available, it will be a piece of cake to find the perfect shock absorber.
+With both sizes available, it will be a piece of cake to find the perfect shock absorber.

 How Long Do Shock Absorbers Last?

 Dampers don’t have a specific time frame.
-There are variables they depend on like road conditions, car condition, etc. Generally a shock goes on to have a lifespan of 5 years.
-It can be increased if you drive carefully and can be cut short to 3-4 years if the pavements are cracked and uneven.
+There are variables they depend on like road conditions, car conditions, etc. Generally, a shock goes on to have a lifespan of 5 years.
+It can be increased if you drive carefully and cut short to 3-4 years if the pavements are cracked and uneven.
 If you want to calculate the life cycle in terms of distance covered, it would probably be 40000-50000 miles.